danielgroves/danielgroves.net/_posts/2013-04-01-alfred-extensions.md

 Searches the <a href="http://php.net/docs.php" title="PHP Documentation Website">PHP documentation</a> site for any provided input.
 If the input is a valid function name (e.g. ```str_replace```) it will take you directly to the documentation page for that function.
 An example search for the ```str_replace()``` function would be ```php str_replace```

-<a href="/assets/alfred_extensions/SearchPHPDocumentation.alfredworkflow" title="Download the Search PHP Documentation workflow for Alfred">Download Responsive Calculator</a>
+<a href="/assets/alfred_extensions/SearchPHPDocumentation.alfredworkflow" title="Download the Search PHP Documentation workflow for Alfred">Download Search PHP Documentation </a>

 ---